-http://wetten.overheid.nl/BWBR0004627/AfdelingII/HoofdstukJ/6/ArtikelJ24/geldigheidsdatum_24-05-2013 art 1 Wet op Indentificatieplicht:
+$http://wetten.overheid.nl/BWBR0004627/Afdeling II/Hoofdstuk J/6/Artikel J24/geldigheids datum \underline{24-05-2013}$ art 1 Wet op Indentificatieplicht:

-http://wetten.overheid.nl/BWBR0006297/geldigheidsdatum_24-05-2013#HoofdstukI_Artikel1 remain eligible to vote, providing they return home every twelve months.
+New Zealand's electoral process is inclusive.
+The voting age was lowered from 21 to 20, and then again to 18 in 1974.
+In March 2017, the Children's Commissioner suggested following countries such as Scotland by lowering the voting age to 16.
+It failed to win any significant public support.
+Permanent residents of 12 months standing are given the right to vote in national elections.
+For those who move offshore, they remain eligible to vote, providing they return home every twelve months.
 Citizens who live elsewhere retain their eligibility for three years.
 While it is compulsory to register to vote, the act of voting is voluntary (despite facing a potential fine, a growing number of young voters choose not to register).
 Indigenous Maori may register to vote on either the Maori electoral roll or the general roll.
 There are seven designated Maori seats in the current legislature.
 Additional Maori representatives are elected on the general roll.
 Electoral boundaries are redistributed every five years.
 Beyond legal regulations, there are focused and ongoing activities, especially by the Electoral Commission, to increase political efficacy and turnout by ethnic minorities, those with disabilities, as well as young voters.
 In 2014, it announced plans to implement a phone dictation voting service for blind voters and those with physical disabilities that prevent them from marking their voting paper independently and in secret.
-Whereas electoral turnout in the postwar period tended to fluctuate between 85% and 91%, in 2014, turnout has increased for the first time since 2005, with some 78% of voters participating in the 2014 election.
+Whereas electoral turnout in the postwar period tended to fluctuate between 85% and 91%, in 2014, turnout has increased for the first time since 2005, with some 78% of registered voters participating in the 2014 election, many of them by voting early.
+This positive trend continued with turnout for the 2017 election reaching 79.8%.
 Registering for an election can be done electronically.
 Registered voters then receive an "easy vote" pack with further voting information.